objectionary/lints/src/main/resources/org/eolang/motives/critical/incorrect-rt-parts.md

 # Incorrect `+rt` parts

-Special `+rt` meta must have exactly two parts, which is the name of the runtime, and the location of the runtime.
+The special `+rt` meta must have exactly two parts: the runtime name and the runtime location.

 Incorrect: